Key Concepts

 At equilibrium the concentrations of reactants and products for the catalysed reaction are the same as for the uncatalysed reaction.

-Increasing the temperature of a reaction mixture speeds up both the forward and reverse reactions.
+Increasing the temperature of a reaction mixture speeds up the rate of both the forward and reverse reactions.

-However, the final equilibrium position is determined by whether the reaction is exothermic or endothermic according to Le Chatelier's Principle.
+However, the final equilibrium position, that is, the concentration of reactants and of products once equilibrium is reached, is determined by whether the reaction is exothermic or endothermic (see Le Chatelier's Principle).

 In an exothermic reaction, heat is a product.